Nuclear energy began to be developed in the 1940s by the United States to win World War II.

 Nuclear Power in Iran

--The country also has a major program developing uranium enrichment, and this was concealed for many years.
+-A large nuclear power plant is nearing completion in Iran. -The country also has a major program developing uranium enrichment, and this was concealed for many years.

 -Iran has not suspended its enrichment-related activities, or its work on heavy water-related projects, as required by the UN Security Council.